-Key fob and key card systems are other options for controlling access into an community.
+Key fob and key card systems are other options for controlling access into a condo community.
 Each resident receives a fob or card that they scan at the front gate to enter.
 This may be convenient for residents, but not for visitors.

-Fob and key card systems are designed to manage access only for residents — they don’t provide delivery carrier or visitor access.
+Fob and key card systems are designed to manage access only for residents — they don’t provide delivery carriers or visitors access.
 Plus, residents can forget or lose their fobs, which can be time-consuming and expensive to replace.
 If you use a key fob system for your HOA, you’ll need to pair it with a visitor management system for guest access.

 4. License plate readers

 If your community requires vehicle access, you may want to consider a license plate reader as your gate access control system.
 License plate readers let residents into the property by scanning their license plates.
 If the plate number matches a plate in the system’s database, then the system will unlock the gate.

 However, keep in mind that — like key fobs and cards — license plate readers only control and enable access for registered tenants, not for visitors or delivery carriers.
 So, you’ll still need an entry system for visitor access.